-101 Central Plaza South / 700 Bank One Tower / Canton, OH 44702 Telephone: (330) 438-0617 (800) 443-9272 Fax: (330) 471-0001 www.auditor.state.oh.us Alternative Education Academy (dba OHDELA) Lucas County Independence Accountants' Report on Compliance with Requirements Applicable to Each Major Federal Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133 Page 4
+101 Central Plaza South / 700 Chase Tower / Canton, OH 44702 Telephone: (330) 438-0617 (800) 443-9272 Fax: (330) 471-0001 www.auditor.state.oh.us Alternative Education Academy Lucas County Independence Accountants' Report on Compliance with Requirements Applicable to Each Major Federal Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133 Page 4

 Our consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be material weaknesses.
 A material weakness is a reportable condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that noncompliance with applicable requirements of laws, regulations, contracts and grants caused by error or fraud that would be material in relation to a major federal program being audited may occur and not be timely detected by employees when performing their assigned functions.
 We noted no matters involving the internal control over compliance and its operation that we consider to be material weaknesses.
-However, we noted a matter involving the internal control over federal compliance that does not require inclusion in this report that we have reported to the School's management in a separate letter dated March 15, 2006.